 The 18F Method Cards are a collection of tools that describe how our teams put human-centered design into practice.
 We’ve gathered them here and created simplified instructions to help other organizations and federal offices adopt human-centered design into their own projects.
-These cards are focused on design in the context of digital services, but can be adapted to non-technical design projects as well. stage: beta
+These cards are focused on design in the context of digital services, but can be adapted to non-technical design projects as well.

 The basics of human-centered design